evanmac123/air/README.md

     `yarn install`

 3. Ensure you can boot up the background script `lib/airbo_dev_up`.
-Common issues here include already having Redis or ElasticSearch running.
+Common issues here include already having Redis or ElasticSearch running already.

 4. Create your development and test databases.
 (Note: Two distinct steps: 1 for development and 1 for test):